shree2362/Blog/README.md

 Create a Database called Blog

-click on import and paste the below commands
+click on import and click on each file one one time to create the tables and data posts.sql users.sql topics.sql

+Available on main branch